monkeyinsurgency/tsr/README.md

 This will start a server on `localhost:3000` and open a browser window pointing to the home page of the app.

 ### Notes
 I treated this as if it were architected as interacting with cloud-based microservices.
-All transactions are handles via `services/FetchData.js` in one way or another, utilising standard CRUD commands.
+All transactions are handled via `services/FetchData.js` in one way or another, utilising standard CRUD commands.
 Information about the books, either on the list page or the details page utilises JSON retrieved from the API endpoints, available at `localhost:3000/books` and `localhost:3000/transactions`.

-The `books` endpoint is search via a querystring parameter `Title`, referring to the book titles in the database.
+The `books` endpoint is searchable via a querystring parameter `Title`, referring to the book titles in the database.

 Requests made via `post` to `localhost:3000/transactions` builds a payload of the email address entered into the form on the `/details` page, along with the book title.
-The details page is also driving by a querystring parameter.
+The details page is also driven by a querystring parameter.
 My thought was that would allow for users to share the link.
 The results of these transactions can be seen in `src/data/db.json`.

-A single high-level state store is used for data such as the most recently viewed book title, and the running list of recently viewed books during a session.
+A single high-level state store is used for data such as the "most recently viewed" book title, and the running list of recently viewed books during a session.
 If the user has "purchased" any books, that recently viewed list is replaced on the home page by a parsed list of transactions added to the database.